CAPLTER/knb-lter-cap.652/methods.md

 # Parcel survey

-At all residential sites, survey characteristics of the parcel that most overlaps with the 30x30m study plot – if not accessible, survey the parcel that is most accessible.
+At all residential sites, survey characteristics of the parcel that most overlaps with the 30 x 30m study plot – if not accessible, survey the parcel that is most accessible.
 Data are to be collected for both the front and back yards if accessible.

 **General parcel information**